Alampur, Madhya Pradesh: Fortress

 No one knows about the origin of the Alampur Fortress but one can make supposition according to its architecture that it must have been built around the 14-15th century.
 There are two entrances, one east and other one north.
 The door at the east was the main entrance of the fortress, and it seems that the door at the north was built later.
 The ramparts of the fortress are damaged at present but it can be supposed that the fortress was very strong in the past.
 Shala Bhavan inside the fortress which looks similar to darbaar has cracks in many places but can be reinforced again after little maintenance.
 Currently a trust office is running at the second Building which is in good condition; possibly this was the residence of the governor of the province.
 A shrine and a Shiv temple are situated just in front of this building.

 Other historical temples, monuments, and sites in Alampur

-Harihareshwar (Badi Mata) temple, Batuk, Malharimarthand, Surya, Renuka, Ram Hanuman Temples, Shriram Temple, Laxmi Narayan Temple, Maruti Temple, Narsinh Temple, Khanderao Martand Temple, Memorial of Malhar Rao.
+Harihareshwar (Badi Mata) temple, Murli Manohar Mandir,Batuk, Malharimarthand, Surya, Renuka, Ram Hanuman Temples, Shriram Temple, Laxmi Narayan Temple, Maruti Temple, Narsinh Temple, Khanderao Martand Temple, Memorial of Malhar Rao.